Akarsh-1503/Eye-Tracker/README.md

-# FaceDetection_1
+# Eye-Tracker
-Detecting Face using Python
+Detecting Eye Direction using Python

 Project in
 ->Project